jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ---

 ### Ongoing research projects
-Although I'm currently working on several research projects in parallel, the first project is by far my main priority.

 - **Responsible AGI labs** (w/ dozens of co-authors): I'm currently working on a big report on responsible AGI labs.
 We review current practices ("where we are"), sketch an ideal governance regime ("where we need to be"), and recommend concrete steps labs could take today ("how we get from here to there").

 - **AGI labs need an internal audit function**: I argue that AGI labs should seriously consider setting up an internal audit team.
 This team would assess the effectiveness of the lab's risk management practices.
 It would be independent from senior management and report directly to the board of directors.